The Salient Tactical Growth strategy is sub-advised by Broadmark Asset Management.

 |S&P 500 Index NET||-13.52||-4.38||-4.38||9.26||8.49||12.73|

 The Tactical Growth Composite seeks to produce above-average, risk-adjusted returns in any market environment, while exhibiting less downside volatility than the market itself.
 The strategy is designed to evaluate potential long and short investments in an attempt to isolate those securities believed to be undervalued or overvalued relative to their intrinsic value and offer the greatest risk-adjusted potential for returns.
 The portfolio primarily invests in ETFs of securities and security indexes which can represent long, short, levered long or levered short positions in general asset classes of both U.S. and overseas equity markets.
-For comparison purposes, the composite’s primary benchmark is the S&P 500 Index.
+For comparison purposes, the composite’s benchmarks are the S&P 500 Index and the HFRX Equity Hedge Index.
 The S&P 500 Index consists of 500 stocks chosen for market size, liquidity and industry group representation.
 It is a market value-weighted index and one of the most widely used benchmarks of U.S. stock performance.
-The composite’s secondary benchmark is the Morningstar Long/Short Equity Index, which is an equal-weighted index that measures the average performance of all funds in Morningstar’s long/short equity category.
-The portfolio is sub-advised by Broadmark Asset Management, LLC, an independent registered investment advisor.
+The HFRX Equity Hedge Index is comprised of private funds with strategies that maintain both long and short positions primarily in equity securities and equity derivatives.
+Prior to December 31, 2018, the Morningstar Long/Short Equity Index was a secondary benchmark.
+It is no longer shown as the HFRX Equity Hedge Index more closely aligns to the portfolio’s investment strategies.
+The portfolio is sub-advised by Broadmark Asset Management LLC, an independent registered investment advisor.
 The Tactical Growth Composite was created on August 1, 2009.

-Performance shown prior to June 2015 was achieved by the portfolio management team at Forward Management, LLC (“Forward”).
+Performance shown prior to June 2015 was achieved when the Broadmark portfolio management team was associated with Forward Management, LLC (“Forward”).
 Forward was acquired by Salient in June 2015.
 Salient is the trade name for Salient Partners, LP, which together with its subsidiaries provides asset management and advisory services.
 Salient claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Salient has been independently verified for the periods beginning January 1, 2011, to March 31, 2016.
+Salient has been independently verified for the periods beginning January 1, 2011, to December 31, 2016.
 The verification report is available upon request.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis, and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.
-Salient includes all assets of Salient Advisors, LP, Endowment Advisors, LP, and the non-trust and advisory assets of Salient Capital Advisors, LLC, which are all being managed by Salient’s Asset Management Group.
+Salient includes all assets of Salient Advisors, LP, Endowment Advisors, LP, and Salient Capital Advisors, LLC, which are all being managed by Salient’s Asset Management Group.
 The firm maintains a list of composite descriptions, which is available upon request.

 Results are based on fully discretionary accounts under management in this style.
 Taxable and non-taxable accounts are included.
 The investment management fee schedule for the composite is 1% on the first $250,000, 0.75% on the next $250,000, 0.65% on the next $500,000 and 0.50% in excess over $1,000,000.
 Actual investment advisory fees incurred by clients may vary.
 Past performance is not indicative of future results.